cortexlabs/cortex/docs/applications/resources/environments.md

 # Environments

-Transfer data at scale from data warehouses like S3 into the Cortex cluster.
+Transfer data at scale from data warehouses like S3 into the Cortex environment.
 Once data is ingested, it’s lifecycle is fully managed by Cortex.

 ## Config